JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

 Terminate a persistent query.
 Persistent queries run continuously until they are explicitly terminated.

--   In client-server mode, exiting the CLI will not stop persistent queries because the KSQL server(s) will continue to process the queries.
+-   In client-server mode, exiting the CLI doesn't stop persistent queries, because the KSQL server(s) continue to process the queries.

-(To terminate a non-persistent query use `Ctrl-C` in the CLI.)
+To terminate a non-persistent query, use Ctrl+C in the CLI.

 Operators
 ---------